Daily Recap: Democrats Take the House, and Jeff Sessions Resigns as Attorney General

 A busy day is a busy mind.
 A busy heart is a mind behind.

 By John Corry, Photo from Backstorynews, and the TV

 After a campaign season as memorable as any other, the 2018 midterms have come and gone.
-After months of speculation of a ‘blue wave’ in which Democrats would overwhelmingly take over both the house and the senate, it turns out that Republicans will maintain the senate, and the Democrats will take over the house by a much smaller margin than would be considered ‘overwhelming’.
+After months of speculation of a ‘blue wave’ in which Democrats would overwhelmingly take over both the house and the senate, it turns out that Republicans will maintain the senate, and the Democrats will take over the house by a smaller margin than originally thought.

 Depending on who you are, this could mean a few things:

 That’s not a term anyone uses, but a lot of Democrats, whether they admit it or not, have been afraid that this ‘Trump’ thing is more than a simple ‘fluke’.
 Some may claim that they truly thought that Dems would completely KICK ASS! yesterday, but they’d be lying if they couldn’t admit that they don’t know why people voted for Trump.
 ‘What am I not getting?’
 ‘How could this happen’ ‘AM I GOING CRAZY?!’

 These questions would be much exacerbated and brought even farther to the extreme if Republicans kept both the house and the senate, and especially if they won by large margins.
 Democrats may not realize it, but there are a lot of people out there who are truly afraid of the Democrats for the same reasons so many of us fear Trump: a desire for absolute unchecked power, the means to tell people how to think, live, or be, and a penchant for rhetorical games over intellectual substance (intellectual substance comes from seeing other sides, not answering the question of how to pay for single-payer healthcare with: “you don’t have the right to ask that question” (I get that she was making the point that billionaires should give a little fucking back, but going ‘Trump in the press room’ about it isn’t helping anybody either)).